Regulation & Monitoring

 Bill C-69, “The Modernization of the National Energy Board and Canadian Environmental Assessment Agency,” was passed by Parliament in June 2019.
 This legislation overhauled both the National Energy Board Act (NEBA) and the Canadian Environmental Assessment Agency Act (CEAA), changing how major infrastructure projects are reviewed and approved in Canada.

-Now, major energy projects are reviewed by a new agency called the Canadian Environmental Regulator.
+Now, major energy projects are reviewed by a new agency called the Canada Energy Regulator (CER).
 CAPP, its members and the oil and natural gas industry have many serious concerns regarding this legislation and its negative impact on the industry, and subsequently on employment, government revenues and prosperity in Canada.

 Environmental Policies in Canada